Office of the Vice President for Student Affairs

 - Career Planning and Exploration – Career counselors are here to help you research majors, study your options, and plan and implement your professional future.

-- Internships and Jobs – In Jobs4Cats, our exclusive job search database, students can find part-time/full-time employment and internship opportunities.
-Job seekers can also apply for on- and off-campus positions through this online resource.
+- Internships and Jobs – In Jobs4Cats, our exclusive job search database, students can find part-time and full-time employment, on-campus and internship opportunities.

 Copy Cats offers a broad array of services to the university community, including: